This post may contain affiliate links. Please read our disclosure policy.

 This is the perfect recipe for a busy weeknight.
 It’s cheaper and faster than getting takeout.
 I seriously had troubles stopping eating this when the photos were done!

-How to make this beef noodle bowl
+How to make this beef noodle bowl (overview):

-If you're not a fan of red peppers, feel free to leave them out.
+If you’re not a fan of red bell peppers, feel free to leave them out.
 I just added it for a bit of color, crunch, and freshness.
 You could sub for another veggie if you prefer!

 Will you make this ground beef and ramen noodles recipe?